jlipinski3/hackbeanpot/README.md

 # hackbeanpot
+This is a progressive exercise which starts with writing basic, semantic html and ends with advanced javascript that manipulates the browser history object.
+Along the way you'll be adding CSS, making that CSS responsive for a smaller viewport, adding a google font, and then referencing the jQuery library to turn your webpage into a single-page application.

 step1.html (basic html structure):
 1. create new text doc, save as "webworkshop.html" (or any filename with an .html extension - index.html, etc)
 2. open in text editor